Haole1945/hotel-booking-and-management/README.md

 # hotel-booking-and-management
-A Hotel booking and management platform
+A Hotel booking and management platform.

+Read the BaoCaoCuoiKy.docx for details